 The U.S. must monitor Iranian efforts to outsource elements of its illicit nuclear program to North Korea and seek to prevent a North Korean pathway to an Iranian nuclear bomb—or an Iranian pathway to a ballistic missile delivery mechanism for a North Korean bomb.
-A key shortcoming of the JCPOA was that its restrictions only addressed Iran’s domestic nuclear weapons program and the agreement lacked an enforcement mechanism to prevent the transfer of nuclear material and missile technologies to Iran from another country.
-If the Biden administration and Iran return to the negotiating table, a revamped nuclear agreement should concretely forestall Iran from obtaining nuclear material from outside countries such as North Korea.
+A key shortcoming of the JCPOA was that its restrictions only addressed Iran’s domestic nuclear program and the agreement lacked an enforcement mechanism to prevent the transfer of nuclear material and missile technologies to Iran from another country.
+A revamped nuclear agreement should concretely and completely forestall Iran from obtaining nuclear material from outside countries such as North Korea.

 Iran remains bound by the nuclear Nonproliferation Treaty (NPT), which prohibits transfers of nuclear technology, but its decades-long track record of violating the treaty by enriching and stockpiling nuclear materials and conducting weaponization experiments indicate that the NPT alone is an insufficient constraint on Iran’s nuclear ambitions.
 Nonproliferation experts have also cautioned that if Iran is unwilling to freeze its nuclear program until the JCPOA’s restrictions sunset, it can covertly and concretely advance its nuclear program elements such as advanced centrifuge research, fissile material stockpiling, and weaponization efforts outside of Iran.
 These scenarios create a real risk that even under the NPT and JCPOA, Iran can shrink its breakout time to a nuclear weapon so drastically that the international community would have insufficient time to mount a coordinated response, leaving military action as the only available option.

 UNSCR 2231 is similarly an insufficient mechanism to prevent the exchange of missile technology.
 It merely “calls upon,” rather than prohibits Iran from undertaking any activity relating to ballistic missiles designed to be capable of delivering nuclear weapons.
-Likewise, according to paragraph 4 of Annex B of Resolution 2231, “the supply, sale or transfer directly or indirectly” from Iran or by Iranians is permitted if approved by the U.N.
-Security Council.
+Likewise, according to paragraph 4 of Annex B of Resolution 2231, “the supply, sale or transfer directly or indirectly” from Iran or by Iranians of items, materials, equipment, goods, and technology under the Missile Technology Control Regime is only permitted if approved by the U.N.
+Security Council on a case-by-case basis.
 This restriction applies to “any items, materials, equipment, goods and technology that… could contribute to the development of nuclear weapon delivery systems.”
 These provisions lapse after eight years by October 2023.
-The Biden administration should prioritize extending UNSCR 2231’s ballistic missile provisions indefinitely.
-Furthermore, it should incorporate restrictions on Iranian ballistic missile development in any future nuclear agreement, correcting a key shortcoming of the JCPOA.
-While Iran has maintained that it will never abandon its ballistic missile program, it may be possible to compel Iran to accept restrictions permanently limiting the development of long-range capabilities, mitigating the threat to the American homeland.
+The Biden administration should prioritize extending UNSCR 2231’s missile limitations indefinitely.
+Furthermore, it should incorporate restrictions on Iranian missile development in any future nuclear agreement, correcting a key shortcoming of the JCPOA.
+While Iran has maintained that it will never abandon its missile program, it may be possible to compel Iran to accept restrictions permanently limiting the development of long-range capabilities, mitigating the threat to the American homeland.

 By front-loading the deal with access to more than $100 billion in frozen assets and opening up the Iranian market to trade and investment, the JCPOA created a rich incentive for Iran to continue advancing its nuclear and ballistic missile programs, or to acquire weapons-grade fissile material and perhaps even completed nuclear weapons, from cash-strapped North Korea.
-Although the JCPOA is on life support, the U.S. should encourage the European Union, Russia, and China to make a public declaration that they regard Iran extraterritorially carrying out nuclear or missile activities proscribed by the JCPOA or UNSCR 2231 as a violation of the deal, and will seek the activation of the JCPOA’s sanctions “snap-back” mechanism as a result.
-Similarly, the U.S. should call for the U.N.
-Security Council to amend U.N.
-Security Council Resolution 2231 to limit the transfer of ballistic missile technology regarding Iran permanent.
+Now with the aforementioned UNSCR provisions scheduled to expire, Iran will have a more legalized pathway to advance its arsenal.
+Although the JCPOA is on life support, the U.S. should encourage the European Union, Russia, and China to support their extension and make them permanent.

 Disrupt Iran-DPRK Procurement Networks: